codinglabsong/food101-classifier-sagemaker-gradio-end2end/README.md

     ```bash
     python scripts/remote_train.py
     ```

-### Preprocessing Consistency & Image Size Limit

-> **Important:**
-> The preprocessing pipeline (image resizing, cropping, normalization) **must be identical** between training and inference (including Gradio app or deployment).
->
-> - All transforms should use parameters from `config/prod.yaml` (or your config file).
-> - The value of `img_size` used for training and inference must always be ≤ 256, since images are first resized so their short edge is 256 before center cropping.
-> - **Do not set `img_size` greater than 256.** This would result in errors or ineffective cropping during inference.

-**Best practice:**
-Update only your config file (not hardcoded values) when changing image size or normalization, and always reload configs in both training and inference code.

 ## Running the Gradio Inference App
 This project includes an interactive Gradio app for making predictions with the trained model.